gnebbia/pdlist/README.md

 ## PURPOSE

-pdlist is a passive subdomain finder written in python.
+pdlist is a passive subdomain finder written in python3.
 This tool can be used effectively to collect information about a domain without ever sending a single packet to any of its hosts.
 Given a domain like "example.com" it will find all the hosts which